-This guide is created for teams who care for COVID-19 patients in acute care settings and regional care units (where residents of long-term care facilities are transferred if they contract COVID-19).
-The goal of this guide is to support unit-based education, develop COVID core competencies to care for patients with increasing acuity, and with a focus on key elements of a patient-centred plan of care.
+This guide is created for teams who care for COVID-19 patients in acute and long term care settings.
+The goal of this guide is to support unit-based education, develop COVID core competencies to care for patients with increasing acuity, with a focus on key elements of a patient-centred plan of care.

 The introduction and overview information below and on the COVID-19 Patient Care page applies to all care areas.
-As care needs escalate, the level of care may change (e.g., transfer from COVID unit to critical care), and care interventions may change as appropriate.
-Please use the following COVID Education Plan as a guide to the required COVID competencies for staff.
-Please note the following course, Quick ICU Training for COVID-19, is accessible to practitioners who are new to ICU, as well as Critical Care for the Non-ICU Clinician, which is a free online course for non ICU practitioners produced by the Society of Critical Care Medicine.
+As care needs escalate, the level of care may change (e.g. transfer from COVID unit to critical care), and care interventions may change as appropriate.

 Disclaimer: This information is consistent with evidence-informed research and standards of practice at the time of publication.
 However, in view of ongoing research, changes in public health/government regulations, and the constant flow of information relating to practice, team members should regularly consult clinical practice reference sources, including the COVID-19 Hub.